DigeeX/raider/docs/user/architecture.rst

 series of Flows connected to each other.
 Each one accepts inputs and generates outputs.
-In addition to that, Flow objects implement :ref:`Operations <definition_operation>` which can be used to run various action upon receiving the response, but most importantly they're used to control the authentication process by conditionally defining the next stage.
+In addition to that, Flow objects implement :ref:`Operations <definition_operation>` which can be used to run various actions upon receiving the response, but most importantly they're used to control the authentication process by conditionally or unconditionally defining the next stage.
 So for example one can jump to stage X if the HTTP response code is 200 or to stage Y if it's 403.

 .. uml:: ../diagrams/raider_flows.uml